humantorch/humantorch.github.io/content/post/blog/so-youre-a-manager-now.md

 Be the kind of manager *you* wish you had.
 Find support elsewhere: peers, mentors, communities, even ex-managers you trusted.
 Set your own standard.
 And yeah, keep receipts.
 Just in case.

-Bad leadership above you isn’t an excuse to stop giving a damn.
+Bad leadership above you isn’t an excuse to stop giving a shit.

 <center><img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExa2hkNjFoM3VpMjd5anhkMHl0Y2d1anZseWJoZmJqajJleWJtOG94ZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/gdWu0t5imxLXcpSMks/giphy.gif" alt="My boss is the one with the problem"></center>